laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 the defending Josie will hit first instead._
 {:center}

-The resulting frame advantage of most moves is typically within +/- 10 frames which is still faster than human reaction.
+The resulting frame advantage of most moves is typically within +/- 10 frames, which is still faster than human reaction.
 However, the startup + recovery period of the attack can add more than 20 additional frames of visual information before the recoveries end.
 This gives both players enough time to visually read the situation and make a decision